Healthy Soil Makes Plants More Resilient

 Keep your plants healthy; they will be less likely to get "sick."
 It's like when you take vitamins to ward off an infection: keeping your body healthy helps to prevent the disease from taking root.

 Your plants grow stronger and thrive and can better ward off attacks.

 Improving Your Soil

-Improving the soil naturally is a fairly simple measure - there are several means available to you.
-Green manure is one way that can have a two-pronged benefit - take mustard, for example, it can provide valuable shade to plants around it and will put a lot of goodness back into the soil when it is cut down and dug back in.
+Improving the soil naturally is a reasonably simple measure; several means are available to you.
+Green manure is one way that can have a two-pronged benefit; take mustard, for example; it can provide valuable shade to plants around it and will put a lot of goodness back into the soil when it is cut down and dug back in.

-If you have a veggie garden, it is a good idea to have a couple of different beds that can be rotated.
-Leave one fallow and throw in some mustard seeds, red clover, lucerne, etc. - allow them to grow for at least six weeks before cutting down, chopping up and incorporating into the soil.
+If you have a veggie garden, it is a good idea to have a couple of different beds to rotate between.
+For example, leave one fallow and throw in some mustard seeds, red clover, lucerne, etc., and allow them to grow for at least six weeks before cutting down, chopping up, and incorporating them into the soil.
 (Leave the ground fallow for at least two to four weeks to allow for decomposition to get going.)

-Lucerne is a great nutrient for the soil and, because of its very extensive root system, it can also help to improve the texture of clay soils - it helps to aerate the soil and break up the clumps.
-The humble herb Yarrow is also a great soil improver and can also be broken up and sprinkled across the compost heap to help to activate the compost.
+Lucerne is an excellent nutrient for the soil, and because of its pervasive root system, it can also help improve the texture of clay soils: it helps to aerate the soil and break up the clumps.
+The humble herb Yarrow is also great for improving the soil.
+It can be broken up and sprinkled across the compost heap to help activate the compost.

 Other Natural Options

 Alternatively, look at a natural foliage feeder such as worm tea (the liquid tapped off when you keep a worm farm.)
 Herbal teas can be perfect for the soil as well.